wavesgroup/wave-tearing-slides/slides/model.md

 1. **Simple** - transparent and from first principles
 2. **Useful** - qualitatively predicts observed behavior

-If we can accomplish these two goals, we can later pursue more complexity for better accuracy.
+If we can first accomplish these two goals, we can later pursue more complexity for higher accuracy.
 </section>

 <section>

-## 1. Wind blows over a linear (sine) wave that propagates in the same direction
+## 1. Wind blows over a wave that propagates in the same direction

 <img src="assets/diagram1.svg" width="800"></img>
 </section>